Where to start when learning the guitar

 2. Learn easy Tunes

-The next step is to find some easy tunes that have a melody you already know (such as Ode To Joy, Sound of Silence, or the Can-Can) and learn them through reading guitar tabs.
+The next step is to find some simple tunes with familiar melodies (such as Ode to Joy, Sound of Silence, or the Can-Can) and learn them by reading guitar tabs.

 This will help make sure you’re understanding how guitar tabs work and to start getting fluent in them, but even more, so that your fingers start getting their first taste of the guitar neck.